Michael J Clark (wassname)

 Gradient-based representation steering using the model’s own behavioral consistency as signal.
 Outperforms prompting on out-of-distribution transfer.
 Builds on prior representation alignment work that showed promise but had stability issues.

-S-space steering for eval-awareness control
+SVD-basis steering for eval-awareness control

 AI Control Hackathon, Apart Research, judged Mar 2026